Célestine Ouezzin Coulibaly

-Makoukou Célestine Ouezzin Coulibaly-Traoré (born Macoucou Traoré; died 1997) was an anti-colonial leader in French West Africa.
+Makoukou Célestine Ouezzin Coulibaly-Traoré (born Macoucou Traoré; 1914–1997) was an anti-colonial leader in French West Africa.
 She helped to set up the women's section of the Rassemblement Démocratique Africain in Côte d'Ivoire and Upper Volta, becoming its secretary general in 1948.
 In 1958, she was appointed Upper Volta's Minister of Social Affairs, probably making her the first woman to join a cabinet in any of the French-speaking West African governments.